cbe453/arc-plato-intro/_episodes/14-modules.md

 In the previous example, running `module load r` loaded version 4.4.0 (r/4.4.0).
 Since we did not specify a version, a default version was loaded.
-The default versions may change periodically as software and standard environments chanege, so we should learn to find and load specific versions of software.
+The default versions may change periodically as software and standard environments change, so we should learn to find and load specific versions of software.
 Let's examine the output of `module avail gcc`.

 ```